Cracko298/ISZ2-SC-Archived/README.md

 - ***Why are the files so big?***

 *The application(s) have 6 checks to ensure the Keys provided are accurate.
-The application also has some anti-piracy measures.*
+The application(s) also have some anti-piracy measures.*

 # Screenshots: